Curry scores playoff career-high 50 as Warriors down Kings – KION546

 TIP-INS

 Warriors: Curry missed consecutive free throws in the second and Thompson couldn’t convert a pair early in the third.
-Golden State went 19 of 30 from the line after missing 10 free throws in Game 6 (25 of 35). ...
-Gary Payton II blocked four shots. ...
-The Warriors improved to 3-1 in Game 7s since 2015.
-Golden State hadn’t been to Game 7 since May 28, 2018, at Houston in the Western Conference Finals.
-The Warriors won to reach their fourth straight finals on the way to a repeat championship. ...
-Golden State improved to 19-0 in playoff series against West opponents under Kerr.
+Golden State went 19 of 30 from the line after missing 10 free throws in Game 6 (25 of 35). … Gary Payton II blocked four shots. … Golden State hadn’t been to Game 7 since the 2018 Western Conference Finals at Houston on the way to reaching their fourth straight finals and repeat championship. … Golden State improved to 19-0 in playoff series against West opponents under Kerr.